Scientific Name

 Description

 Rebutia steinbachii subsp. tiraquensis, also known as Rebutia tiraquensis, is a usually clustering, rarely solitary cactus, readily forming clumps of many heads.
-The stems are grayish-green to dark green, sometimes very dark magenta-green, and almost completely concealed by variously colored spines.
+The stems are grayish-green to dark green, sometimes very dark magenta-green, and almost entirely concealed by variously colored spines.

 Hardiness